pietvo/fancyhdr/README.md

-# Fancyhdr version V5.0beta
+# Fancyhdr/Extramarks version V5.0beta

 This is the ongoing development version of the fancyhdr package.
 It is not yet a stable release.
 Eventually it will be released as V5.0

-The version number will remain V5.0beta, but the date will be updated if a new version is made available.
+The version number will remain V5.0beta until the release, but the date will be updated if a new version is made available.

 The code has been through all the tests I have, so in that sense it can be considered reliable.
 But before the release things can still change.